The CSV virtual table reads RFC 4180 formatted comma-separated values, and returns that content as if it were rows and columns of an SQL table.

 The data= argument specifies that TEXT is the literal content of the CSV file.

-The columns=N argument causes the virtual table to have exactly N columns.
+The columns=N argument specifies the number of columns in the CSV file.
 If the input data contains more columns than this, then the excess columns are ignored.
 If the input data contains fewer columns, then extra columns are filled with NULL.
 If the columns=N argument is omitted, the first line of the CSV file is read to determine the number of columns.